Inspired by a trip to Florence, Italy, my Amarena Cherry Ricotta Bars are perfectly moist and studded with Amarena cherries.

 I love recipes that are inspired by travels!
 (I also happen to love…LOVE…Italy, too.)
 These bars sound delicious, and I did hear that Trader Joe’s carries Amarena cherries.
 I didn’t realize that it was a holiday item, though, so that means I need to get myself down to Trader Joe’s before the holidays are over.
 This sounds like the perfect dessert for the holidays!
 (Also, thanks for the walking tour tip.
 Filing that away for the next vacation!)

-I’m nervous.
+2. I’m nervous.
 Have the bars in for 35 minutes & they are already browned all over.
-Do I keep them in another 25 minutes?
+Do I keep them in?
 I put my heart & soul into this.

 I would leave them in.
-The top will get brown.
-One of the most important steps with this recipe happens during cooling, after baking.
-In the three hour cooling time, the bars will get their final texture.
+The top will get golden brown.
 If you take them out too early, the middle won’t cook through, and will cave in.

 Thanks for your comment Marion, keep me posted!